 Aug 3 – Aug 9: Cinema Moderne Montreal

 Aug 9 – Aug 15: Screening Room Kingston

 Sept 19 – Sept 22: Lunenburg Doc Fest

 Nov 9: Guelph Film Festival

-Are you intrigued in the many facets of housing and home in Toronto's intense real estate market?
+Are you intrigued by the many facets of housing and home in Toronto’s intense real estate market?

 Check out The Condo Game – On Doc Zone for an amazing narrative dating from 2012.

 And here are some of my posts which explore the many facets impacting Toronto real estate:

 Steven Fudge, Sales Representative